Digital Health Works Insights

 Reimbursement is one form of budget logic

 That distinction matters.
 A team can waste months chasing a code-based story when the more realistic buyer case is operational or contractual.
-The opposite also happens: teams assume a hospital will absorb cost directly when the better path is a reimbursement-backed service model.
+The opposite also happens: teams assume a hospital will absorb cost directly when the better path is a reimbursement-supported service model.

 Evidence has to match the financial claim